Frameless Sliding Doors · Melbourne

 Sliding Shower Screens

-Sliding shower screens are a practical choice when there is limited room outside the shower for a door to swing open.
+Sliding shower screens are usually the better option when there is not enough clear space outside the shower for a hinged door to open comfortably.

-• Good for ensuites, narrow bathrooms and compact layouts
+• Useful for ensuites, narrow bathrooms and compact layouts

 • Works well near vanities, toilets, baths and bathroom doors